California's Climate Drives Real Mold Risk

 El Niño Cycles and Storm Events

-California's precipitation is highly variable, and the swings matter.
 The 2022–23 wet season produced widespread flooding and roof damage across all three major markets.
-After those storms cleared, we were finding Stachybotrys in Sacramento crawl spaces that had been dry for a decade — conditions that had been stable for years activated in a matter of weeks.
-Mold growth following water intrusion begins within 24–48 hours.
-By the time a homeowner calls, the problem is almost always further along than they expect.
+After those storms cleared, we were finding Stachybotrys in Sacramento crawl spaces that had been dry for a decade — conditions stable for years activated in weeks.

 California Has Mold Disclosure Requirements